 We are a leading provider of data and analytics technology and services to healthcare organizations.
-Our Solution comprises a cloud-based data platform, analytics software, and professional services expertise.
-Our customers, which are primarily healthcare providers, use our Solution to manage their data, derive analytical insights to operate their organization, and produce measurable clinical, financial, and operational improvements.
+Our Solution comprises our cloud-based data platforms, software analytics applications, and professional services expertise.
+Our clients, which are primarily healthcare providers, use our Solution to manage their data, derive analytical insights to operate their organization, and produce measurable clinical, financial, and operational improvements.
 We envision a future where all healthcare decisions are data-informed.

-Highlights from the three months ended March 31, 2022 included:
+Highlights from the three months ended March 31, 2023 included:

-- We recognized total revenue of \$68.1 million and \$55.8 million for the three months ended March 31, 2022 and 2021, respectively.
-The growth in revenue was primarily due to revenue from new customers, including customers of our recent acquired entities, and existing customers paying higher technology access fees from contractual, annual escalators. - We incurred net losses of \$(22.5) million and \$(28.4) million for the three months ended March 31, 2022 and 2021, respectively. - Our Adjusted EBITDA was \$0.7 million and \$(0.8) million for the three months ended March 31, 2022 and 2021, respectively.
-See the section titled "Key Financial Metrics-Reconciliation of Non-GAAP Financial Measures" below for more information about this financial measure, including the limitations of such measure and a reconciliation to the most directly comparable measure calculated in accordance with GAAP.
+- We recognized total revenue of \$73.9 million and \$68.1 million for the three months ended March 31, 2023 and 2022, respectively.
+The growth in revenue was primarily due to revenue from new clients, including clients of our recently acquired entities, and existing clients paying higher technology access fees from contractual, annual escalators. - We incurred net losses of \$33.2 million and \$22.5 million for the three months ended March 31, 2023 and 2022, respectively. - Our Adjusted EBITDA was \$4.2 million and \$0.7 million for the three months ended March 31, 2023 and 2022, respectively.
+See the section titled "Key Financial Metrics-Reconciliation of Non-GAAP Financial Measures" below for more information about Adjusted EBITDA, including the limitations of such measure and a reconciliation to net loss, the most directly comparable measure calculated in accordance with GAAP.